vettive8/Plugins-for-Multiplayer-Minecraft-Server/README.md

 - [Scout Presentation](docs/media/videos/Scout%20Presentation.mp4)
 - [Minecraft Server & Dev Setup](docs/media/videos/Minecraft%20Server%20%26%20Dev%20Setup.mp4)

-The transcripts below are approximate and may not be 100% accurate.

-### Scout Presentation

-All right, so quick presentation.
-This is normal, right?
-This is how fishing rod works on Minecraft.
-But then I create a class called Scout.

-And that's how it works.
-So we can have this.
-And you're more mobile.
-Now there's Scout 2, which basically has more forward motion and launches it in the air.

-Boom.
-And then there's Scout 1.
-The air works as well.

-### Minecraft Server & Dev Setup

-So the project is based on vanilla Minecraft.
-So it's a server, not a modpack.
-And basically I have Minecraft dev and Minecraft servers.
-In Minecraft servers I have three plugins that I've used.
-These two, Multiverse Core and Voidgen are from outside sources or are made.
-And Legacy PvP is my customized plugin.
-So in Minecraft dev, which we are here, in Antigravity and Codex 5.5 that is helping me out, we have this server and this plugin.
-The server I have used PowerShell to open it up and I just stopped it.
-I have the whole console and that's how it works.

 ## Current Plugin

 This repository currently contains a minimal Paper plugin for Minecraft/Paper 1.21.11 built with Java 21 and Gradle.